 This is the set of Commercial IoT applications that we’re seeing increasingly deployed into environments like office buildings, retail, hotels, hospitality, healthcare facilities (whether those are hospitals or outpatient facilities), and entertainment venues.
 Effectively, these are the new ceilings into which infrastructure is being placed to support these types of key applications.
 That landscape is shaping up very differently than the Consumer or Industrial IoT landscapes.

 There are two forces that we see shaping the market for these types of Commercial IoT applications.
-One is the very rapid growth of short range wireless devices.
-Depending on who’s staggering projections you believe the sheer number of devices connected via Bluetooth Low Energy or 802.15.4 is growing from about 5 billion today to about 15 billion by 2022.
+One is the rapid growth and proliferation of low-power wireless devices.
+Depending on whose staggering projections you believe, the number of devices connected via Bluetooth LE or 802.15.4 is growing from about 5 billion today to about 15 billion by 2022.
 That’s a lot of growth in a short period of time.

 The second force is coming from the need for edge computing and the ability to run local applications, collect data, and exert command & control over devices within relatively short proximity – and its exploding as well.